natenka/pyneng-book-en/docs/source/exercises/15_exercises.rst

     Device ID        Local Intrfce     Holdtme    Capability  Platform  Port ID SW1              Eth 0/0           140          S I      WS-C3750-  Eth 0/1

-Для интерфейса Eth 0/0 надо сгенерировать такое описание ``description Connected to SW1 port Eth 0/1``.
+For interface Eth 0/0, you should generate this description  ``description Connected to SW1 port Eth 0/1``.

-Функция должна возвращать словарь, в котором ключи - имена интерфейсов, а значения - команда задающая описание интерфейса:
+Function should return a dictionary where keys are interface names and values are command that defines interface description:

 ::

     "Eth 0/0": "description Connected to SW1 port Eth 0/1"

-Проверить работу функции на файле sh_cdp_n_sw1.txt.
+Check function with sh_cdp_n_sw1.txt file.